kodi-game/game.libretro.dinothawr/README.md

 Dinothawr is a block-pushing puzzle game on slippery surfaces.

-It is your task to free the dinosaur hero&apos;s friends from their ice prison.
+It is your task to free the dinosaur hero's friends from their ice prison.

 ### License